krbuettner/krbuettner.github.io/_pages/about.md

 ## Recent News

-11-2022 A paper has been accepted to AAAI Workshop on Practical Deep Learning in the Wild 2023.
+**11-2022** One paper has been accepted to the AAAI Workshop on Practical Deep Learning in the Wild 2023.
-05-2022 I am working this summer as a machine learning intern at GatherAI.
+**05-2022** I am working this summer as a machine learning intern at GatherAI.